 Texas State has a policy regarding the conduct of administrative surveys.
 This policy requires all administrative surveys to be reviewed, prioritized and scheduled by the University Survey Committee (USC).
 Administrative surveys are defined in the policy as:

-"...any organized effort to collect information from individuals who comprise a significant proportion of the population of interest in an attempt to improve institutional, divisional or departmental effectiveness.
-Administrative surveys may target any part of the university community (students, faculty, staff, alumni, parents, or other persons of interest) and may address such topics as academic, research, personnel, management or environmental issues.
-Administrative surveys include surveys managed by outside agencies but addressed to the members of the university community and used for administrative evaluation.
-Administrative surveys in this policy do not include small scale or focused intent surveys, such as academic faculty research surveys, assigned classroom course work, focus groups, participants' event evaluations, or point-of-service surveys targeting specific users.
-However, when a survey targets a significant portion of the university community, regardless of the purpose, the survey originator must follow the review and approval procedures outlined in the UPPS."
+"...any organized effort to collect information directly from Texas State students, faculty or staff who comprise a significant proportion of the population of interest in an attempt to improve institutional, divisional, or departmental effectiveness.
+Administrative surveys may address such topics as academic, research, personnel, management, or environmental issues.
+Administrative surveys include surveys managed by outside agencies but addressed to students, faculty and/or staff and used for administrative evaluation."

 Approval Process for Administrative Surveys